semantifyit/schema-org-adapter/docu/dataModel.md

 * **enumeration members**: The <a href="#EnumerationMember">Enumeration Members</a> that are predefined instances (values) for this Enumeration . e.g. `http://schema.org/Saturday`

-**SDOAdapter** treats any Class that is directly or indirectly a sub-class of the Class `http://schema.org/Enumeration` as an Enumeration.
+**SDOAdapter** treats any Class that is directly or indirectly a subclass of the Class `http://schema.org/Enumeration` as an Enumeration.
 For details, check  <a href="https://github.com/semantifyit/schema-org-adapter/blob/master/docu/algorithm.md" target="_blank">algorithm.md</a>.

 <a name="EnumerationMember"></a>